brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

 through the C bindings,
 and they are basically undocumented: one will often need to read the source through to the underlying C++ APIs to figure out what the C APIs do.
-In my experience compilers not written in C++ that uses LLVM as a backend ends up writing some C++ glue code to expose extra C APIs for their own use.
+In my experience compilers not written in C++ that uses LLVM as a backend end up writing some C++ glue code to expose extra C APIs for their own use.

 In the Rust world there are a few options for interfacing to LLVM: